Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation

 "Celebrating 17 years of Philanthropy"

-The Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation is finishing its14th year and offers annual scholarships to seniors at Catholic Central, Kenowa Hills, Covenant Christian and Northview High Schools in the Grand Rapids, Michigan area for using their creativity and raising funds for Multiple Sclerosis.
+The Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation is starting its15th year and offers annual scholarships to seniors at Catholic Central, Kenowa Hills, Covenant Christian and Northview High Schools in the Grand Rapids, Michigan area for using their creativity and raising funds for Multiple Sclerosis.
 The inaugural year of the program was the fall of 2000.
 This unique and prestigious program has touched the lives of many people in communities across the world and is constantly raising awareness of this terrible disease.

 High school and college students from thirty-two states and three countries (Indonesia, India and Lebanon) have contacted us on our scholarship opportunities.